profound7/moon-core/README.md

 You can now easily write asynchronous cooperatively-multitasking codes in Haxe!
 Unlike threads, you don't need to worry about locking, and this is especially useful to write asynchronous codes on single-threaded targets.

-Here are some information on what generators are:
+Here are some information on what generators/fibers are:
 - https://en.wikipedia.org/wiki/Generator_(computer_programming)
 - https://en.wikipedia.org/wiki/Coroutine
 - https://en.wikipedia.org/wiki/Fiber_(computer_science)